royc0003/PEAR-NTU-Capstone-Project/README.md

 # PEAR-NTU-Capstone-Project
-A React Native Mobile Expo Application to assist healthcare caregivers provide an optimal healthcare to patients with dementia.
+A React Native Mobile Expo Application to assist healthcare caregivers with providing an optimal healthcare to patients with dementia.

 Note: Due to NTU's copyright policy, the code won't be uploaded.